whipowill/wow-addon-noshift/README.md

 ## Problem

-There is an internal console variable called ``AutoUnshift`` which governs if the game will let you automatically unshift when you cast certain spells.
-When crafting Druid macros there are times when we want to disable ``AutoUnshift`` to prevent yourself from shifting.
-This addon provides some helpful macro commands to assist in this decision making process.
+There is an internal console variable called ``AutoUnshift`` which governs if the game will let you change forms or not.
+When crafting Druid macros there are times when we want to disable this to prevent shifting.

 ## Usage